SMQuadri/Full-Stack-Reactjs-web-app/README.md

 ## SPA Link: https://netflix-10001.web.app/

 This Netflix clone was built using ReactJS at the client's side and Firebase for backend and hosting purposes.
-This project includes the implementation of React's custom hooks, Redux, React routing, Reusable components, React elastic carousel, device responsiveness and user authentication & tracking using Firebase.
+This project includes the implementation of React's custom hooks, Redux, React routing, Reusable components, React elastic carousel, responsive web designing and user authentication & tracking using Firebase.
 This entire application consists of different pages where some are protected routes and can be accessed only when the user is logged in.

 ## Home Page: